How to nail that job interview with this ultimate guide to writing the perfect thank you note (with templates)

 Stick to an email message and be prompt

 For years, hand-written notes were encouraged.
-But in the fast-moving, post-pandemic work world, email is fine these days because people are working both inside and outside of the office these days.
+But in the fast-moving, post-pandemic work world, email is fine, because people are working both inside and outside of the office these days.
 Your note might otherwise be lost in the shuffle at the office or feel creepy if it ends up at someone’s home address.

-If you can, send your note promptly—within 24 hours of the interview, advised Domenick Cilea, president of Springboard Public Relations.
-“Not sending an email—whether you are interested in the position or not—is unprofessional,” he said.
+If you can, send your note promptly—within 24 hours of the interview, advises Domenick Cilea, president of Springboard Public Relations.
+“Not sending an email—whether you are interested in the position or not—is unprofessional,” he says.

-When you finish your interview, head home as soon as you can to write your thank-you note.
+When you finish your interview, head home as soon as you can to write your thank you note.
 Send the note too late, and the hiring manager might assume you weren’t going to send a note and could have rejected you for it.

-That said, don’t rush it, Alison Green, career expert and author of How to Get a Job said.

 Make it personal